 - Director: Dibakar Banerjee

 It is a brave decision on the part of débutante director Dibakar Banerjee to choose a subject like this one.
-Set in a middle class family of Delhi, the movie is a remarkable achievement as far as the defining of character goes.
+Set in a middle-class family of Delhi, the movie is a remarkable achievement as far as the definition of character goes.
 It is impeccable.
 The effortless storytelling by Banerjee makes it unique and very refreshing.
 The characters and the treatment are so real that you feel like you know the characters.
-Screenplay is fantastic giving the audience a realistic view of how life in a middle class family operates.
+The screenplay is fantastic, giving the audience a realistic view of how life in a middle-class family operates.
 The performances are superb.

-The one-liners, the subtle humor is what sets this movie class apart.
-The helplessness of a middle aged common man in retrieving his land from the land mafia is brilliantly told.
-The journey of deceiving the devil is amazing.
-The way Banerjee has done the lighting of the film is precisely how it should be in a middle class house.
+The one-liners, the subtle humor, is what sets this movie class apart.
+The helplessness of a middle-aged common man in retrieving his land from the land mafia is brilliantly told.
+The journey of deceiving the devil is fantastic.
+The way Banerjee has done the lighting of the film is precisely how it should be in a middle-class house.
 The film is brilliant on all levels, writing, direction, acting, cinematography.
 It is a tribute to the common man of India.

-The screenplay is the cleverest in recent years where the film ends, it could well begin again.
-The film has tremendous shock value; it has its moments of laughter and it has the capacity to make you think about it much after it’s over.
+The screenplay is the cleverest in recent years where the film ends; it could well begin again.
+The film has tremendous shock value; it has its moments of laughter, and it can make you think about it much after it’s over.
 LSD has all the makings of a contemporary cult classic this season’s best film.
 It’s a must-watch.
 Outstanding movie.

-I think Indian cinema is now proceeding towards its heyday due to the likes of few good men like Dibakar Banerjee!
-Dibakar Banerjee is the third musketeer of bollywood along with Vishal Bharadwaj and Anurag Kashyap!
-We should rejoice at this epoch making event.
+I think Indian Cinema is now proceeding towards its heyday due to the likes of a few good men like Dibakar Banerjee!
+Dibakar Banerjee is the third musketeer of Bollywood, along with Vishal Bharadwaj and Anurag Kashyap!
+We should rejoice at this epoch-making event.